Berlin, Germany

 The day trip to Sanssouci in Potsdam is practically designed for couples — baroque gardens, lake views, and the quiet satisfaction of wandering together through a UNESCO World Heritage site with no agenda.
 Take the S-Bahn on a Tuesday morning when the crowds are thin, and spend the afternoon back in Schöneberg at Café Berio with a long, slow coffee.
 Berlin rewards the couple that builds in time to breathe.

 Berlin is genuinely excellent for LGBTQ+ families.
-Same-sex couples have full adoption rights under German law, and in neighborhoods like Prenzlauer Berg and Schöneberg, queer families are woven into daily life without comment.
+Same-sex couples have full adoption rights under German law, and in neighborhoods like Prenzlauer Berg and Schöneberg, LGBTQ+ families are woven into daily life without comment.
 Your family won't register as unusual here; you'll be unremarkable in the best possible sense, which after navigating other destinations is its own relief.

 Practically speaking, Berlin overdelivers on family logistics.
 The BVG public transport system covers up to three children under 14 for free with one adult ticket — the city is genuinely affordable when you're moving a family around.
 The museum scene is exceptional: the Deutsches Technikmuseum in Kreuzberg is one of the best science-and-technology museums in Europe for kids, and the Naturkundemuseum in Mitte has a blue whale skeleton that stops every child dead in their tracks.
 Zoo Berlin in Tiergarten and Tierpark in Friedrichsfelde both work well with younger visitors, and the Tiergarten park itself is enormous, stroller-friendly, and free.